scrapy/scrapy/docs/intro/tutorial.rst

   the response and returning scraped data (as :class:`~scrapy.item.Item` objects) and more URLs to follow (as :class:`~scrapy.http.Request` objects).

-This is the code for our first Spider, save it in a file named ``dmoz_spider.py`` under the ``dmoz/spiders`` directory::
+This is the code for our first Spider; save it in a file named ``dmoz_spider.py`` under the ``dmoz/spiders`` directory::

    from scrapy.spider import BaseSpider